+2. Research Objectives & Expected Significance

+2.1 Research goal: The overall research goal of this study is to develop a reversible electroporation model of bacteria based on rate permeabilization measurements of hydrophilic and hydrophobic molecules in a moderate electric field.

-7.1.2 Research objectives & expected significance
+2.2.
+Research objectives

-Research goal: Development a bacterial reversible electroporation model based on rate permeabilization measurements of hydrophilic and hydrophobic molecules in a moderate electric field.
-Research objectives: 1- Examination the permeabilization rate of hydrophilic and hydrophobic molecules followed exposure of Gram-negative bacteria to PEF treatment in a moderate electric field (1-4 kV/cm) and variable physical parameters (i.e. pulse number, current density and total specific energy; 2-Examination of permeabilization rate of hydrophilic and hydrophobic molecules followed exposure of Gram-positive bacteria to PEF treatment in a moderate electric field (1-4 kV/cm) and variable physical parameters (i.e. pulse number and duration, current density and total specific energy; 3- Analysis of the bacterial proteome during the reversible electroporation; 4- Development a bacterial reversible electroporation model describing the kinetics of pore formation and size, kinetics of pore resealing, the transport affinity of hydrophilic or hydrophobic molecules across the pores and the effect of the bacterial cell wall.
-The parameters of the dynamic model will be found from the experimental results.
-Furthermore, theoretical study is to build a full numerical simulation for the temperature, flow and electric fields distributions within the batch PEF treatment chambers using a Computational Fluid Dynamic (CFD) software.
+1. To examine the permeabilization rate of hydrophilic and hydrophobic molecules after exposure of Gram-negative bacteria to PEF treatment in a moderate electric field (1-4 kV/cm) and variable physical parameters (e.g., pulse number, current density and total specific energy).

+2. To investigate the permeabilization rate of hydrophilic and hydrophobic molecules after exposure of Gram-positive bacteria to PEF treatment in a moderate electric field (1-4 kV/cm) and variable physical parameters (i.e. pulse number and duration, current density and total specific energy).

+3. To analyze the bacterial proteome during the reversible electroporation

+4. To develop a reversible electroporation model for bacteria by describing: the kinetics of pore formation and size; kinetics of pore resealing; and the transport affinity of hydrophilic or hydrophobic molecules across the pores and their effect of the bacterial cell wall.

+5. To elucidate the parameters of the dynamic model which will be found from the experimental results by building a full numerical simulation for the temperature, flow and electric fields distributions within the batch PEF treatment chambers using a Computational Fluid Dynamic (CFD) software.
 The predicted values and the experimental data will be compared to demonstrate the validity of the proposed model.

-Expected significance: The main motivation in developing electroporation models is to evaluate and analyzed the experimental results, to predict experimental outcomes, and to use the models for optimization of experimental protocols.
-For such purpose, the models need to enable prediction of the physical quantities that are accessible by experimental measurements.

-A reversible electroporation of relatively small molecules is an important method in bioremediation of recalcitrant environmental polluted molecules and for effective extraction molecules from bacterial cells.
-A reversible electroporation of large molecules is effective in genetic engineering process.
-In addition, such a model will provide a basic theoretical understanding of processes that are involved in the PEF technology.
-Furthermore, it will be ruled out the possibility of a thermal effect on the results.
+2.3 Expected significance: The main motivations to develop electroporation models are to evaluate and analyze the experimental results, to predict experimental outcomes, and to use these models for the optimization of experimental protocols.
+Therefore, these models need to accurately predict the physical quantities that are accessible by experimental measurements.
+The ability to create reversible electroporation of relatively small and large molecules is an important method involved in many fields including: bioremediation of recalcitrant environmental polluted molecules; molecule extraction from bacterial cells; and genetic engineering processes.
+In addition, such a model will provide a basic theoretical understanding of processes that are involved in PEF technology.
+Furthermore, our work attempts to rule out the possibility of a thermal effect on the results.

-7.1.3 Detailed description of the proposed research
+3. Detailed description of the proposed research